DDPai Mix 3$99.99

 - App connects and functions as needed

-- Video quality during the day has great colour and lots of details
+- Video quality during the day has great colour and lots of detail

-- Android app requires permission to view/manage phone calls
+- Android app requires permissions to view/manage phone calls

-- Built-in storage may be troublesome long term
+- Built-in storage might be troublesome long term

-- Large battery could be an issue in extreme hot/cold climates
+- Large battery could be an issue in extreme climates

 - Few settings for power users